Luis Arraez Player Props: Marlins vs. Phillies

 - The Phillies pitching staff is sixth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Phillies have a 4.07 team ERA that ranks 13th among all MLB pitching staffs.
+- The Phillies' 4.06 team ERA ranks 13th across all league pitching staffs.

-- Wheeler gets the start for the Phillies, his 18th of the season.
-He is 7-4 with a 3.94 ERA and 112 strikeouts through 98 1/3 innings pitched.
+- Suarez makes the start for the Phillies, his 11th of the season.
+He is 2-3 with a 3.67 ERA and 55 strikeouts in 56 1/3 innings pitched.

-- In his most recent time out on Saturday against the Washington Nationals, the right-hander threw five innings, giving up four earned runs while surrendering seven hits.
+- In his last time out on Sunday against the Washington Nationals, the lefty tossed 5 1/3 innings, giving up five earned runs while surrendering seven hits.

+- In 10 games this season, the 27-year-old has put up an ERA of 3.67, with 8.8 strikeouts per nine innings.
+Opponents are batting .249 against him.

 © 2023 Data Skrive.
 All rights reserved.